Xenion1987/ansible-playground/README.md

 Open the repository in vscode.
 Vscode should give you a hint, that it has detected a DevContainer config and asks you to reopen it in DevContainer.
 Accept to initialize and start the environment.

-### Customize `ansible-control` container

-> **This step will be executed automatically by starting the DevContainer**

-Starting the DevContainer will execute the script [post-create-command.sh](./.devcontainer/scripts/post-create-command.sh).
-Feel free to modify it to fit to your favorite tools and configs.

 ## Contributing

 This repository is [`pre-commit`](https://pre-commit.com/) enabled.
 Before commiting, all changes will be checked by pre-commit-hooks defined in [.pre-commit-config.yaml](./.pre-commit-config.yaml). [`pre-commit`](https://pre-commit.com/) will be installed inside the devcontainer.